-MIT scientists for the first time, have derived the conditions under which a droplet bursts in an electric field all boil down to one simple formula.
+For the first time, MIT scientists have derived the conditions under which a droplet bursts in an electric field all boil down to one simple formula.
 Scientists have created an equation that enables them to predict the specific strength an electric field ought to be to burst a droplet or keep it stable.

 Moreover, the expectation is that the equation should help specialists tune the electric field or the size of droplets for different applications that rely upon electrifying droplets.
 These include innovations for air or water refining, space propulsion, and molecular investigation.